#1 Guide to Freight Broker Training in 2024

 Yes, any online freight broker or freight agent training can be taken from home.
 All you need is internet access, a computer and the willingness to learn.

 If you choose online training, yes.
-You can go through it at your own schedule.
+You can go through it at your own pace based upon your schedule.

-Freight broker schools usually have set classes you have to attend.
+Freight broker schools usually have set classes you have to attend at specific days and times.

 On the job training is the least flexible.
 You might be required to do it full time as well as a possible commute back and forth to the job.